 WHY WE LIKE IT: This is a well-tuned wood block proudly made on American soil.
 It produces a loud and solid natural sound that plastic wood blocks won’t be able to compete with.

 Built by skilled craftsmen at Nashville, Tennessee, Timber Drum’s T4-M wood block is made out of quality hardwood.
 It has a very solid, robust feel to it when held; its smooth surface is nice to the touch and its one-piece design makes it very sturdy.
 The sound this wood block makes is very clear and distinct.
 It can easily fill an entire gym with a rich and deep resonance.
 Users hit different parts of the block to produce a wider range of notes and pitches.
+For another way to fill your home with music, take a look at the best turntable too.

 As with all wooden blocks, the T4-M can last for a very long time, as long as it’s properly taken care of.
 The sturdiness of this wood block will give you fewer things to worry about, but caution should still be practiced, especially if you plan on storing away this item for a long time.
 This wood block doesn’t come with its own mount, unlike the other items on our list, but you can easily get a separate mount if you need to integrate this into your setup.
 You might also like the best singing bowl set, or the best quintos.